gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 4.
+// Example 4
-// User request: 미안해 (User says Im sorry.
-Emotional expression)

-{
+// User apologizes.
+(Client is to display the text and express emotion) {
   "actionList": [
     {